Sylius/Sylius/contributing/code/patches.rst

 Make a Pull Request
 ~~~~~~~~~~~~~~~~~~~

-You can now make a pull request on the ``Sylius/Sylius`` Github repository.
+You can now make a pull request on the ``Sylius/Sylius`` GitHub repository.

 To ease the core team work, always include the modified components in your
 pull request message, like in: